Chandra X-ray Observatory - HomeAbout The ChandraEducational MaterialsField GuidePhoto AlbumPress RoomResources

 Credit NASA/CXC/SAO

-Scale Image is 42 arcsec on a side.
+Scale Image is 42 arcsec across.

 Category Groups & Clusters of Galaxies